Constance Babington Smith: Later life

 She appeared in several episodes of the 1977 BBC TV series The Secret War, where she discussed her wartime work as a photo interpreter as it related to the subject of the episode.

 Babington Smith was a founder and director of the Mosquito Memorial Appeal Fund, now the de Havilland Museum Trust.

+Constance Babington Smith died on 31 July 2002.
+Her sister Elisabeth Lloyd Jones was one of her executors.